Uttar Pradesh: The Heartland of India

 Nawabi Period of Awadh

-- Lucknow became the cultural centre under the Nawabs of Awadh.
+- Lucknow became the cultural Centre under the Nawabs of Awadh.

 - They promoted arts, literature, music, and architecture.